kipVk/6_roger-skyline-1/README.md

         date >> /var/log/update_script.log
         echo >> /var/log/update_script.log

-It will execute an upgrade and save the results on the log file like this:
+Sleep 10 is to get some short time between reboot and the script execution, so the connection to the mirrors doesn't fail It will execute an upgrade and save the results on the log file like this:

         ----------------------------